m3fawner/ssr-study/markdown/rsu-vs-options/how-to-use.md

 #### How to use this tool

-&nbsp;&nbsp;This is a rather over-simplified comparison of RSUs vs options in the event of an employer having an exchange of RSUs for options.
+This is a rather over-simplified comparison of RSUs vs options in the event of an employer having an exchange of RSUs for options.
 In the default, it is set to 5 options per RSU, for instance.
 This has an impact on when the "breakeven" point is, in which the share price going over that point makes options a more lucrative option than RSUs.

 <br/>